LionSR/TeXRA/coauthor-for-vs-code/README.md

 CoAuthor supports multiple file inputs for various file types:

-1. **Input Files**: You can select multiple input files for tasks that require it.
+1. **Input Files**: You can select multiple input files for agents that require it.
-2. **Sample Files**: For tasks that use reference or sample files.
+2. **Sample Files**: For agents that use reference or sample files.
-3. **Auxiliary Files**: Additional files needed for the task.
+3. **Auxiliary Files**: Additional files needed for the agent.
 4. **Figure Files**: Image files to be included in the document.

 For each file type, you can: